-A bachelor's degree in science opens many career doors for you.
+Earning a bachelor's degree in science can open many career doors for you.
 Science and technology pervades every facet of modern life.
 A degree in one of the hard sciences such as chemistry, biology, physics, or geology can lead to a career as a scientist, engineer, technician, or teacher.

 Coursework for a Science Degree